 Hello!
 My name’s Michelle, a bread baker, and lover.
 I bake and eat bread regularly, whether for breakfast sandwiches or garlic bread with an Italian-inspired dish.
 Regardless, I’ve discovered ways to fix wet dough – and, more importantly, how to prevent it in the first place.

-“Doughn’t” worry about the wet dough – keep reading to learn how to fix and prevent it.
+“Doughn’t” worry about having too much water in bread dough – keep reading to learn how to fix and prevent it.

 - What Happens to Bread Dough That’s Too Wet?